Can Interviewers Detect AI Copilots? What You Need to Know in 2026

 When candidates read copilot suggestions verbatim, the language sounds different from their natural speaking style.
 If you have been conversational and casual throughout the interview and suddenly deliver a response with perfectly constructed sentences and sophisticated vocabulary, it creates a jarring disconnect.

-How to avoid it: Never read suggestions word for word.
+How to reduce it: Never read suggestions word for word.
 Absorb the key points and express them in your own voice.
 The copilot should inform what you say, not dictate how you say it.

 4. Inconsistency Between Written and Verbal Communication